The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: A family of matroids

 In this section, we take $G=\FF_3$ and omit $G$ from the notation.
 A useful preliminary remark is that $v+v'+v''=0$ in $\FF_3$ if and only if either $v=v'=v''$ or $v$, $v'$, and $v''$ are all distinct.
 Note also that $\GL_m(\FF_3)$ acts naturally on the matroid $\M(m)$.

 Clearly, $\M(1)$ has rank $2$, and is realized in $\CP^2$ by an arrangement of $3$ concurrent lines.
 It is equally clear that $\M(m)$ has rank $3$, for all $m>1$.
-Indeed, if $v_1,v_2\in \FF_3^m$ are the first two standard basis vectors, then $\{ 0, v_1,v_2 \}$ is not a dependent subset.
 It is not hard to check that $\M(2)$ is realized over $\C$ by the Ceva arrangement from Example \ref{ex:third}.
 Our first goal is to show that $\M(m)$ cannot be realized over $\C$, for any $m>2$.

-To this end, we start with a couple of simple lemmas, to be used later on in this section.
-For each $m\ge 1$, define a map
+It is useful to remark that the above construction is related to a classical topic, namely, finite affine geometries.
+Over a Galois field $\k=\FF_{p^s}$, the dependent subsets of the associated rank $m+1$ simple matroid $\AG (m, \k)$ are given by affine dependence in $\k^m$, for $m\ge 1$.
+Let $\M_{\k}(m)$ be the simple matroid of rank at most $3$ on $\k^m$ whose size $3$ dependent subsets are given by all collinearity relations.
+Plainly, all $2$-flats of $\M_{\k}(m)$ have multiplicity $p^s$.
+Furthermore, $\M_{\k}(1)$ has rank $2$, hence is realizable in $\CP^2$, while $\M_{\k}(m)$ has rank $3$ for $m>1$, being obtained from $\AG (m, \k)$ by rank $3$ truncation.

+It is straightforward to check that $\M(m)= \M_{\FF_3} (m)$, for all $m$; see for instance \cite{DM}.
+With this remark, the next two lemmas (to be used later on in this section) become obvious from a geometric viewpoint.